 Invigulus, (remote proctoring provider) - https://invigulus.com/privacy-policy/

 Commonly asked questions regarding Remote Proctoring Data Retention

 Remote proctoring utilizes a front-facing web camera to detect facial anomalies during the exam process.
 These images are captured and monitored utilizing the highly secure Amazon Web Services (AWS) and incorporating a Serverless Application Management (SAM) architecture.
-Access to this information is limited to select personnel who are FBI background checked.
+Access to this information is limited to select personnel who are background checked.
 All data captured during the remote proctoring session, including personally identifiable information, is deleted from all services after 30-days of completion.